balajimx2/or2s-project-main/RailwayReservationSystem/CONTRIBUTING.md

     Once your changes are approved, they will be merged into the main branch.

-# Thank you for contributing to or2s-project!
+# Thank you for contributing to RailwayReservationSystem-project!
 # HAPPY HACKING 👌